nishanj78/pdsnd_github/README.md

 ### Description
 This is my Bikeshare Udacity project created as part of the "Programming for Data Science with Python Nanodegree.
 It contains my bikeshare interactive python script to interrogte bikeshare data in 3 cities
+This is also being used in the Version Control module for the final assignment

 ### Files used
 bikeshare.py